 NOTE: you will need a functioning version of autocurator in order to run the publisher, in addition to downloading the CMOR tables.
 See those pages for more info.
+The autocurator package in the esgf-forge conda channel provides a working albeit not the most recent version of this module.

-1.3.2 Installing esgcet
+1.3.2 Pip Install